c-koi/gmic-qt/STANDALONE.md

 ### Option `--show-last-after`

 Print last applied plugin parameters after filter execution.
-(Indeed, some filters may change the value of there parameters.)
+(Indeed, some filters may change the value of their parameters.)